Safety in the Automotive Workplace

 Mechanics work in a pretty tough environment with chemicals, high temperatures, heavy machinery, tight spaces, and all under a tight deadline.

-To keep you performing safely in your workplace Alsco offers the EcoSafe Washer, reducing one more burden on employees.
-The EcoSafe Washer reduces chemical exposure in the workplace.
+To keep you performing safely in your workplace Alsco offers the Ecosafe Washer, reducing one more burden on employees.
+The Ecosafe Washer reduces chemical exposure in many workplaces around New Zealand.

 Please call 0800 4 ALSCO if you need further information.